jannekole/slate/source/index.html.md

 `https://your.external.service/Entity/123-abc/details`

-###  A description of the properties of the objects:
+###  A description of the properties of the event objects:
 - `id` - The unique id of the event.
 Required
 - `timestamp` - Used to sort the events.
 Accepts ISO 8601 (string) and unix time (seconds/milliseconds integer).
 Required
 - `type` - Possible values: email, call, activity, task, meeting, event, case, note, won, lost, open.
 Sets default values for other properties.